SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 Rethrows
 ~~~~~~~~

-A function that takes a throwing function parameter
+A function that takes a function parameter that throws
 can be declared with the ``rethrows`` keyword
 to indicate that,
-while the function itself does not throw errors,
+although the function itself does not throw errors,
 errors thrown by a function parameter will be propagated to the caller.

 ..
 TODO Example